beacon-House/counselling-portal/docs/db-schema.md

 - `20250430054133_quiet_recipe.sql`: Update schema to allow student context generation
 - `20250430130503_frosty_trail.sql`: Add ETA and Owner fields to student_subtasks table
 - `20250430132051_blue_scene.sql`: Increase subtask remark length limit
+- `20250602123456_files_management.sql`: Create files table and RLS policies for file management

 ## Storage Configuration

 ### Buckets
-- `notes`: Used for storing file attachments including text files, images, and transcripts.
+- `notes`: Used for storing file attachments including text files, images, transcripts, and general document files.

 ### Public Access
 - Public read access is enabled for the `notes` bucket to ensure that files can be viewed by authenticated users and others who have the file URL.